-B.A. in Psychology
+School of Earth and Environmental Sciences

 B.S. in Biochemistry and Molecular Biology

 B.S. in Biological Sciences

-B.S. in Health Sciences
+B.S. in Chemistry

-Doctor of Physical Therapy (DPT)

-Transitional Doctor of Physical Therapy (DPT)

-M.A. in Marriage and Family Therapy
+B.S. in Environmental Science and Policy

 M.S. in Food Science

 Integrated Undergraduate / M.S. in Food Science

 Joint M.B.A. / M.S. in Food Science (with the Argyros School)